Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlDatabaseAuditing.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabaseAuditing** cmdlet changes the auditing settings of an Azure SQL database.
+The **Set-AzSqlDatabaseAuditing** cmdlet changes the auditing settings of an Azure SQL database.
 To use the cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
 Specify the *StorageAccountName* parameter to specify the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
 Use the *State* parameter to enable/disable the policy.